Think global, act local

 Find local colleagues that stimulate and nourish you.
 How?
 You are the expert of your local context.
 Some ideas are:

-- be bold and plan to involve other local practitioners in the next Global Day of Service
+- plan to involve other local practitioners in the next Global Day of Service

 Global Compact for Migration (2018).
 Global Compact for Safe, Orderly and Regular Migration; Intergovernmentally Negotiated and Agreed Outcome.
 Retrieved from: https://refugeesmigrants.un.org/sites/default/files/180713_agreed_outcome_global_compact_for_migration.pdf